 WHAT IT’S ABOUT

-Arnie meets Manfred Steiner, a functionally mute, autistic boy born on Mars, when he visits Camp B-G, a home for ‘anomalous children,’ one of whom is his own.
+Arnie visits Camp B-G, a home for ‘anomalous children,’ one of whom is his own.
+There he meets Manfred Steiner, a functionally mute, autistic boy born on Mars.
 After Manfred’s father commits suicide, Manfred falls under Arnie’s power.

-Arnie is convinced that people with mental disorders live and perceive time differently than regular folk, thus he believes they have knowledge of the future.
-He is certain he can use this knowledge to gain more money and power, if only they could communicate their knowledge to him.
+Arnie believes that people with mental disorders live and perceive time differently than regular folk.
+He believes they have knowledge of the future.
+Certain he can use this knowledge to gain more money and power, he wishes they could communicate their knowledge to him.
 He hires Jack to create a mechanical device that will enable Manfred to perceive ‘real’ time and communicate his knowledge of the future.

 Jack studies Manfred, keeping the boy at his side most of the time.
 Soon, Jack has hallucinations and slides into his former schizophrenic state.
 When Jack confesses to Arnie that not only can he not make the mechanical device for Manfred, but that Jack’s father bought most of the mountain real estate that the UN will soon buy for development, Arnie becomes enraged.
 Arnie blames Jack for financial losses he assumes he will have because of his lack of knowledge about the pending development.

-Manfred finally finds someone he can communicate with in Arnie’s Bleekman servant, Helio.
-Helio tells Arnie that the sandstone and volcanic glass projection of rock in the called Dirty Knobby is sacred to the Bleekmen.
-It’s a time portal that can be activated if Manfred is present.
+Manfred finally finds someone he can communicate with, Arnie’s Bleekman servant, Helio.
+Helio tells Arnie that the sandstone and volcanic glass projection of rock in the so-called Dirty Knobby is sacred to the Bleekmen.
+It’s a time portal.
+Activating the portal requires Manfred’s presence.
 Arnie conceives a plot to kill Jack.
 He takes Manfred to Dirty Knobby, forcing Jack to fly his helicopter overhead during their pilgrimage for ‘safety’ reasons.

-With Arnie dead, and Manfred gone to be with the Bleekmen, Jack realizes that the worlds of the schizophrenic, the autistic, and the ‘normal’ are not absolutely distinct, but a question of degree.
+With Arnie dead and Manfred with the Bleekmen, Jack realizes that the worlds of the schizophrenic, the autistic, and the ‘normal’ are not absolutely distinct, but a question of degree.
 He returns home, to competence, and to his family.